 (i) know current eTourism applications, technologies and successful practices;

 (ii) know how to plan, run and evaluate eTourism related activities;

 (iii) be aware of the crucial role played by ICT within the tourism and hospitality sectors.

-The course is organized in formal (ex-cathedra) lessons complemented by case studies and testimonials.
-The assessment will be undertaken in a form of collaborative group projects (30%) and a written exam (70%).
+The course is organised in formal face-to-face lessons complemented by case studies and testimonials, collaborative group project and tutoring sessions.

 The final assessment will take into consideration participation in all in-class and online activities (10%); collaborative group projects (40%), and a written exam (50%).

 Cantoni, L. (2018) eTourism for Heritage: Heritage and Sustainable Tourism.
 The Role and Challenge of Information and Communication Technologies.
 In S. De Ascaniis, M. Gravari-Barbas, & L. Cantoni (eds.), Tourism Management at UNESCO World Heritage Sites.
 Lugano (Switzerland): USI – Università della Svizzera italiana Press, pp. 67-73.

 Garbani-Nerini, E., Kalbaska, N., Cantoni, L., & Eberhard, U. (2017).
 Developing an e-learning course about tourism destinations: the case of the Switzerland Travel Academy.